 We are training a new generation of filmmakers whose films will be unlike both Western models and Soviet classics because the students will find themselves at the juncture of cultures and languages.
 First and foremost, the programme allows them to find their voices and understand masterpieces instead of trying to imitate them.
 They develop their own individuality.

 Programme contentThe programme presents a unique combination of theoretical and practical film education without a strict division into research and creative specialisations.
 The programme’s courses cover cinema in all of its aspects: history, aesthetics, social reception, current state of the industry, production basics, and practical skills.

 The entire educational programme can be divided into four main thematic modules:

-- history of cinema
+- film history

-- theory of cinema
+- film theory

-- general humanitarian disciplines
+- general humanities

 - creative workshop